 Phil is the President of the Board and is also the Area Coordinator of the Hope Valley/Highbury Neighbourhood Watch Area #222.

-Ben is the Vice President of the Board for Country Areas and is also the Area Coordinator of the Whyalla Neighbourhood Watch Area #277.
+Ben is the Vice President of the Board, the Chair of the Eyre & Western LSA, and also the Area Coordinator of Whyalla Area #277.

-Lynn is the Secretary of the Board and is also the Area Coordinator of the O’Sullivan Beach Neighbourhood Watch Area #75.
+Heather is the Secretary of the Board and is also the Area Coordinator of the Morphett Vale Neighbourhood Watch Area #163.

 George is the Treasurer of the Board and is also the Area Coordinator of the Woodcroft Neighbourhood Watch Area #414.